-- 1. The Eagle Scout Court of Honor is a momentous occasion in the scout's life, marked by dignity and distinction.
-It deserves special attention. - 2.
-Conducting the Eagle Scout Court of Honor is a unit responsibility.
-Resources available to the troop include local Eagle Scouts, the National Eagle Scout Association representative, the Scoutmaster Handbook, and internet sites (www.eaglescout.org). - 3.
-When setting the date for an Eagle Scout Court of Honor, allow time for the national office to process the application, and for the council office to complete the processing when the national credentials are received.
-Until the National Eagle Scout Service sends the Eagle Scout certificate to our council office, the Eagle Award cannot be made available to the unit, nor can the court of honor be held. - 4.
-Occoneechee Council does not maintain a registry of addresses for requesting congratulatory letters from public officials.
+1. The Eagle Scout Court of Honor is a momentous occasion in the scout's life, marked by dignity and distinction.
+It deserves special attention.

+2. Conducting the Eagle Scout Court of Honor is a unit responsibility.
+Resources available to the troop include local Eagle Scouts, the National Eagle Scout Association representative, the Scoutmaster Handbook, and internet sites (www.eaglescout.org).

+3. When setting the date for an Eagle Scout Court of Honor, allow time for the national office to process the application, and for the council office to complete the processing when the national credentials are received.
+Until the National Eagle Scout Service sends the Eagle Scout certificate to our council office, the Eagle Award cannot be made available to the unit, and an Eagle Scout Court of Honor should not be held.
+4. Occoneechee Council does not maintain a registry of addresses for requesting congratulatory letters from public officials.
 Eaglescout.org has proven to be valuable site for such information.